Loud Love

-"Loud Love" is a song by the American rock band Soundgarden from the band's second studio album, Louder Than Love (1989).
+"Loud Love" is a song by the American rock band Soundgarden.
+It was released as the first single from the band's second studio album, Louder Than Love (1989).
 It is the quasi-title track from that album, and was also the basis for the EP Loudest Love and the live video Louder Than Live.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.

 Origin and recording

 "Loud Love" was written by frontman Chris Cornell.
 Guitarist Kim Thayil on the song:

 The intro was a feedback melody.
 Many people think we used an E-bow.
 I've seen transcriptions that have said to use an E-bow.
 The truth is, I've never even seen an E-bow.
 I simply stood in front of the amp, got the note ringing until it was feeding back, and slid my finger up the fret on the string and dragged the feedback with it.

-Release and reception
+Release

-"Loud Love" was released as a single in 1990 with a previously unreleased B-side titled "Fresh Deadly Roses".
+"Loud Love" was released as a single in 1989 with a previously unreleased B-side titled "Fresh Deadly Roses".